-Our board of directors has complete discretion as to whether to distribute dividends, subject to certain requirements of British Virgin Islands law.
+Our Board has complete discretion as to whether to distribute dividends, subject to certain requirements of British Virgin Islands law.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
 Under British Virgin Islands law, a British Virgin Islands company may pay a dividend out of either profit or share premium account, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts as they fall due in the ordinary course of business.
-Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions, and other factors deemed relevant by our board of directors.
-Accordingly, the return on your investment in the Common Shares will appreciate in value after this Offering or even maintain the price at which you purchased the Common Shares.
+Even if our Board decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions, and other factors deemed relevant by our Board.
+Accordingly, the return on your investment in the Common Shares will likely depend entirely upon any future price appreciation of the Common Shares.
+There is no guarantee that the Common Shares will appreciate in value after this Offering or even maintain the price at which you purchased the Common Shares.
 You may not realize a return on your investment in the Common Shares and you may even lose your entire investment in the Common Shares.
-Additionally, because we are a holding company, our ability to pay dividends on our Common Shares may be limited by restrictions on the ability of our subsidiaries to pay dividends or make distributions to us, including restrictions that are imposed under the terms of the agreements governing our subsidiaries' loan and credit facilities.
+Additionally, because we are a holding company, our ability to pay dividends on our Common Shares may be limited by restrictions on the ability of our subsidiaries' loan and credit facilities.
 There is no assurance that future dividends will be paid, and if dividends are paid, there is no assurance with respect to the amount of such dividend.